The NET utilities are NetBIOS applications, this means that they rely on WINS (or the local LMHOSTS file) to resolve computer names to IP addresses.

 To map a drive to a network resource, File and Printer sharing must be enabled on the remote (server) computer.

 NET USE command can map a network printer to an LPT port (for DOS type applications that print to a port.) but this does not add the printer to the Control Panel.

 By default all mapped drives have a 15 minute idle session timeout, you can modify this with the NET CONFIG command.
 This behaviour is designed to improve overall performance.

 NET USE H: /Home

 NET USE J: \\MainServer\Users\%Username%

 NET USE \\MainServer\SharedPrinter

-Recent versions of Windows display a drive description for each share, this can be edited in the Explorer GUI.
+Windows explorer displays a drive description for each share, while this can be edited in the Explorer GUI.
 The text is stored in the registry.

 HKCU\Software\Microsoft\Windows\CurrentVersion\Explorer\MountPoints2\##ComputerName#ShareName _LabelFromReg=<description of drive mapping> (string REG_SZ)

 “Two roads diverged in a wood, and I-